 7 UE procedures for transmitting and receiving on a carrier with intra-cell guard bands

 For operation with shared spectrum channel access, when the UE is configured with any of intraCellGuardBandUL-r16 for UL carrier and intraCellGuardBandDL-r16 for DL carrier, the UE is provided with NRB-set,x-1 intra-cell guard bands on a carrier, each defined by start CRB and size in number of CRBs, GB s,xstart,μ and GB s,xsize,μ , provided by higher layer parameters startCRB-r16 and nrofCRBs-r16, respectively.
+The UE does not expect that nrofCRBs-r16 is configured with non-zero value smaller than the default intra-cell GB pattern from [8, TS 38.101-1] corresponding to μ and carrier size Ngrid,xsize,μ.
 The subscript x is set to DL and UL for the downlink and uplink, respectively.
 Where there is no risk of confusion, the subscript x can be dropped.
 The intra-cell guard bands separate NRB-set,x RB sets, each defined by start and end CRB, RB s,xstart,μ and RB s,xend,μ, respectively.
-UE determines RB 0,xstart,μ=Ngrid,xstart,μ, RBNRB-set-1,xend,μ=Ngrid,xstart,μ+Ngrid,xsize,μ-1, and the remaining start and end CRBs as RB s,xend,μ=GB s,xstart,μ-1 and RB s+1,xstart,μ=GB s,xstart,μ+GB s,xsize,μ.
+UE determines RB 0,xstart,μ=Ngrid,xstart,μ, RBNRB-set-1,xend,μ=Ngrid,xstart,μ+Ngrid,xsize,μ-1, and the remaining start and end CRBs as RB s,xend,μ=Ngrid,xstart,μ+GB s,xstart,μ-1 and RB s+1,xstart,μ=Ngrid,xstart,μ+GB s,xstart,μ+GB s,xsize,μ.
 The RB set s consists of RBs,xsize,μ resource blocks where RBs,xsize,μ=RB s,xend,μ-RB s,xstart,μ+1.
-When the UE is not configured with intraCellGuardBandUL-r16, the UE determines intra-cell guard band and corresponding RB set according to the [default intra-cell GB pattern from [8, TS 38.101-1] corresponding to μ and carrier size Ngrid,xsize,μ].
-When the UE is not configured with intraCellGuardBandDL-r16, the UE determines intra-cell guard band and corresponding RB set according to the [default intra-cell GB pattern from [8, TS 38.101-1] corresponding to μ and carrier size Ngrid,xsize,μ].
+When the UE is not configured with intraCellGuardBandUL-r16 or intraCellGuardBandDL-r16, the UE determines the CRB indices for the nominal intra-cell guard band(s), if any, and corresponding sizes (transmission bandwidth configuration) of RB set(s) separately according to the nominal guard bands specified in Table 5.3F.3.1-1 and Table 5.3F.3.1-2 of according to the nominal intra-cell GB and RB set from [8, TS 38.101-1] corresponding to μ and carrier size Ngrid,xsize,μ for the downlink or uplink.
+When the UE is not configured with intraCellGuardBandDL-r16, the UE determines the CRB indices for the intra-cell guard band(s), if any, and corresponding RB set(s) according to the default intra-cell GB and RB set pattern from [8, TS 38.101-1] corresponding to μ and carrier size Ngrid,xsize,μ.
+For either or both DL and UL, if there are no intra-cell GBthe default pattern as specified infrom [8, TS 38.101-1] contains for the 20 MHz carrier bandwidth, the number of RB sets for the carrier is NRB-set,x=1.

-For a carrier with intra-cell guard band(s), the UE expects N BWP,istart,μ=RB s0,xstart,μ, and N BWP,isize,μ=RB s1,xend,μ-RB s0,xstart,μ+1 where 0≤s0≤s1≤NRB-set,x-1for a BWP i configured by BWP-Downlink or BWP-Uplink.
+For a carrier, the UE expects N BWP,istart,μ=RB s0,xstart,μ, and N BWP,isize,μ=RB s1,xend,μ-RB s0,xstart,μ+1 where 0≤s0≤s1≤NRB-set,x-1for a BWP i configured by BWP-Downlink or BWP-Uplink.
 Within the BWP i, RB sets are numbered in increasing order from 0 to NRB-set,xBWP-1 where NRB-set,xBWP is the number of RB sets contained in the BWP i and RB set 0 within the BWP i corresponds to RB set s0 in the carrier and RB set NRB-set,xBWP-1 within the BWP i corresponds to RB set s1 in the carrier.